OlgaCarvalho/beautiful-jekyll/work.md

   * Digital forensic investigations of ransomware attacks (Windows environments).
   * Reverse engineering of malicious PowerShell commands and malicious Office files.
   * Identification of threat trends through open and premium sources to propose mitigation measures.
-  * Analysis of current Customers' security level status, presented during regular steering committees with Customer, as well as solutions and best practices.
+  * Analysis of current Customers' security level status, presented during regular steering committees with Customers, as well as solutions and best practices.
   * Technical demonstrations of Proof-of-Concepts (POCs) of exploits to raise SOC team's awareness of attacker techniques.
   * Development of a Python3 tool to parse and apply Sigma Rules to logs recorded in a Sqlite database.
   * Participation on infrastructure technical proposals (Security section).
   * Onboarding of new elements to the team.
   * *Expertise*:
     * **Platforms Knowledge**:  ELK stack (Elasticsearch, Logstash, and Kibana).
     * **Tech stack**: Python3, SQLite DB.
-    * **Cyber Defense Tools**: SentinelOne, Winlog, O365 Security, Microsoft 365 Defender (MD), Microsoft Defender for Identity (MDI) and OpenCTI.
+    * **Cyber Tools**: SentinelOne, Winlog, O365 Security, Microsoft 365 Defender (MD), Microsoft Defender for Identity (MDI) and OpenCTI.